 The composition of a HIIT workout can vary greatly.
 Exercises can range from walking, cycling, swimming, squatting, elliptical cross-training, aqua training, etc.

 Within the short period of a HIIT workout, you can burn twice the number of calories you will burn in a traditional workout over the same period.

 Thus, no matter your lifestyle, you will be able to squeeze in a HIIT workout and reap its benefits.

 High-Intensity Training may have anti-aging benefits

-A study published by Mayo Clinic highlighted the anti-aging benefits of a routine HIIT workout.
+A study by Mayo Clinic highlighted the anti-aging benefits of a routine HIIT workout.
 The study noted that older people who performed high-intensity exercises were able to stimulate muscle growth hormones.
 That can help such people to maintain lean muscle and energy.

-Other studies have found high-intensity training can help boost brain-derived neurotrophic factor (BDNF).
-BNDF can help your brain to develop new connections, repair cells that are failing.
+Other studies have found that high-intensity training can help boost brain-derived neurotrophic factor (BDNF).
+BNDF can help your brain to develop new connections, and repair cells that are failing.
 A boost in BDNF can help protect your brain from neurodegenerative diseases like Parkinson’s and Alzheimer’s diseases

 Final Words from LiveLife